syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/foreign-key-column.md

 ## Enable multiple foreign key columns

-Multiple foreign key columns with editing options are enabled for the JavaScript(ES5) Grid component.
+The Syncfusion Grid component supports the feature of enabling multiple foreign key columns with editing options.
+This allows users to display columns from foreign data sources in the Grid component.

 In the following example, **Customer Name** and **Ship City** are foreign key columns that display the **ContactName** and **City** columns from foreign data.